netsells/nsProgress/README.md

 Feel free to fork and add any of these if I don't get round to doing them :)

 * Delayed dissmissal message like SVProgressHUD has (eg, SVProgressHUD dismissWithError:@"Error Connecting")
+* Swap out for retina if the @2x images exist
 * More config settings